Mining Camp from the Early 1900’s

 Bustling mining camp becomes ghost town

 This historic ghost town of Ruby, Arizona is rich in the history of life at the turn of the century.
 The mining company left behind equipment and buildings that supported the operation of Montana Mine, which closed in 1940.
-The miners and their families left behind their one-room school, the playground, the merchantile and a rich vision of their everyday life in Ruby, Arizona.
+The miners and their families left behind their three-room school, the playground, the merchantile and a rich vision of their everyday life in Ruby, Arizona.

 Visit the ghost town of Ruby, Arizona

 Ruby Road heading south from Arivaca is 12 miles long and half is dirt today.
-The road is generally in good condition except during the monsoon season and then you should call ahead before making the drive.
+The road is generally in good condition except during the monsoon season and then, you should call ahead before making the drive.
 Imagine the trip in 1930 when a Ford or Packard or buckboard pulled by horses was the means of transportation.
+Washboard!